Ranger 22

-The boat was built by Jensen Marine/Ranger Yachts in the United States, starting in 1979 and was also produced in Brazil by Mariner Construções Náuticas Ltd. The design is now out of production.
+The Ranger 22 is an International Offshore Rule Mini Ton class racer built by Jensen Marine/Ranger Yachts in the United States, starting in 1979 and was also produced in Brazil by Mariner Construções Náuticas Ltd.

 Design

 The Ranger 22 is a small recreational keelboat, built predominantly of fiberglass, with wood trim.
 It has a fractional sloop rig, an internally-mounted rudder and a fixed fin keel.
 It displaces 2183 lb and carries 900 lb of ballast.

 The boat is normally fitted with a small 3 to 6 hp outboard motor for docking and maneuvering.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two straight settee berths in the main cabin.
 The galley is located on both sides just aft of the bow cabin.
 The galley is equipped with a two-burner stove to port and a sink to starboard.
 Cabin headroom is 48 in.

 The Ranger 22 has a PHRF racing average handicap of 225 with a high of 238 and low of 221.
 It has a hull speed of 5.62 kn.